Shauandsss/KruskalJs/README.md

-Needing some updgrades, probably next upgrade (not sorted):
+Needing some updgrades, upgrades (not sorted):

 - Explain how a Kruskal works in a better way;
 - Make nodes and edges inputable;
 - Black/Light Theme;
 - Responsive page;
+- Use tabs on code part, to show another languages codes, like Py, C, Java...;

 Link: https://Shauandsss.github.io/KruskalJs